AddressFinder/addressfinder-ruby/README.md

 If you have a series of calls you need to make to AddressFinder, you can use the bulk method which re-uses the HTTP connection.

+The bulk method is only available for #cleanse operation.

 Usage example:

 ```ruby